 Wait a minute—involve ALL employees?
 Yes, hearing the voice of all your employees is critical for improving culture and climate.
 There is more trust, buy in, and engagement when employee concerns are heard.
 Even if their feedback ends up being rejected, they feel valued that it was even considered.
 Employees do not feel valued or heard if they can’t trust the decisions made by leaders or a faceless HR committee.
 Here’s how to involve employees in the wellbeing planning process:

 • First, create a wellbeing committee with a cross-section of employees from across the company that can offer a variety of insights.
-HR only sees a small part of what is going on in your organization.
+HR only sees a small part of what is going on in your organisation.
 By inviting those that work in areas such as production, customer service, and marketing to sit on your wellness committee, you’ll create a dynamic program with vast appeal.

 • Second, hold forums or town halls as you begin unveiling your program.
 Ask employees for their input, and take that input under consideration.
 Show employees how you have listened to them by giving them updates on changes to the program.